This sweet potato hash is a delicious and healthy option for quick dinners on busy days. The family all loves it!

 But let me tell you a secret…it really is easy.
-I have a personal list of “last minute” meal ideas I can throw together easily.
+I have a personal list of “last minute” meal ideas (like this Sweet Potato Hash) that I can throw together easily.
 It’s an ever growing and evolving list.

 Here’s the criteria a meal has to fulfill to make it on my “last minute meal ideas” list.

 - Meals must rely on foods that I usually have in the house.

 - They don’t need meat that has to be thawed for hours before the meal.